Looking for heaven in all the wrong places

 - In the Doctor Who Missing Adventures novel The Crystal Bucephalus, the Lazarus Intent was deliberately founded by a Con Man as a source of suckers who would bail him out when he finally got himself into real trouble.

 - The book Leaving Fishers by Margaret Peterson Haddix is about a girl who joins a cult called Fishers of Men.
-Among the many other things wrong with it, one thing she finds out at the end when she de-converts is that the head of the cult is using their donations to support a lavish lifestyle, while making it out as though he can barely afford things.
+Among the many other things wrong with it, one thing she finds out at the end when she de-coverts is that the head of the cult is using their donations to support a lavish lifestyle, while making it out as though he can barely afford things.
 The main character admits to having given the cult her college savings...

 - Fighting a scam religion forms the main plots of books eight and nine of Ranger's Apprentice.